JaofourthsOhappy/ku-polls/README.md

 ## Installation
 Please follow the steps in the [Installation Instructions](Installation.md).

+## Running the Application
+Please follow the steps in the Installation Instructions.

 ### 1. Activate the Virtual Environment
 * On Linux and macOS:
 ```